 Supermarket layouts are designed to attract young children to the sweets and sugary drinks which are at eye level and encourage impulse purchases of confectionary at the checkout.

 Often without even realising, we are being influenced by our food environments and the sneaky marketing tactics used by companies that seek to profit off the sales of unhealthy food and sugary drinks.

 It is a shared goal of many health professionals to make this notion of “out of sight out of mind” a reality in places where people gather, eat, share, work and play – and this means changing our current food environment.

 “If a flower doesn’t bloom, you fix the environment in which it grows, not the flower”

 It is with this in mind that we can see, if we get this right for our First Peoples then we get this right for everyone.

-> We want to hear your Community’s views, concerns, and priorities regarding what actions are needed to improve food environments and food security, so that Mob can grow up healthy and deadly.
+Across 12 half day workshops, we listened to Community’s views, concerns, and priorities regarding what actions are needed to improve food environments and nutrition outcomes, so that Mob can grow up healthy and deadly.

-> This project will be carried out according to the Guidelines for Ethical Conduct in Aboriginal and Torres Strait Islander Health Research produced by the National Health and Medical Research Council of Australia.
+This project will be carried out according to the Guidelines for Ethical Conduct in Aboriginal and Torres Strait Islander Health Research produced by the National Health and Medical Research Council of Australia.

 Ethics approval has been granted by the Deakin University Human Research Ethics Committee.

 If you’d like more information, please get in touch with the VACCHO Nutrition team by submitting this form.